Anusha-san/Anusha-san/README.md

 ### Hi there 👋
+#ABOUT ME
+Im a data science learner and wants to amke a career out of it .
+I love learning new things and am flexible with work and descision making when needed .

 <!--
 **Anusha-san/Anusha-san** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.